Hello World 👋

 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # This token is automatically provided by GitHub for deployment

-Just drop this into a YAML file in .github/workflows
+Just add this to a YAML file in the .github/workflows folder.
+I called my file zola-build.yml.

 Then set your Github Pages settings to deploy from a branch and set that branch to gh-pages and the root folder.
-I couldn't find a way to have it build to a folder in the main branch and have the site work, but GitHub Pages allows you to put your static website files in a branch called gh-pages to have your site visible to the public.
+I couldn't get it to build directly to a folder on the main branch, but GitHub Pages allows you to place your static website files in a gh-pages branch to make them publicly accessible.

-After you push your files to Github, then the action should create a branch called gh-pages and your site should be visible online.
+After pushing your files to GitHub, the action should create a gh-pages branch, making your site public.

 Conclusion